noyqdave/accounting-ledger-service/docs/diagrams/README.md

 - **Graph Diagrams**: For showing component relationships and system structure
 - **Sequence Diagrams**: For showing runtime behavior and interaction flows
+- **Activity Diagrams**: For showing use case flows with decision points and alternative paths
 - **C4 Diagrams**: For hierarchical software architecture visualization (Context, Container, Component levels)

 ## Updating Diagrams